Car Insurance : Iowa

 Iowa QuarterIowa Auto Insurance Requirements

-Iowa is one of the few states that does not have a compulsory auto insurance requirement, per se, but rather has very strict financial responsibility laws for both private and commercial vehicle owners.
+Technically, Iowa does not have a compulsory auto insurance requirement., But, it does have very strict financial responsibility laws for both private and commercial vehicle owners.
 Minimum auto insurance coverage requirements in Iowa in order to meet financial responsibility requirements are mandated by state law and the Iowa Department of Transportation.
 The following minimum coverage is required on every registered vehicle, except as noted below:

 Iowa does not have a compulsory auto insurance law, per se.
 Instead, the Financial and Safety Responsibility Act requires that drivers be able to show proof of financial responsibility after an accident or on demand by a law enforcement officer during a vehicle stop.
 The most common way to show proof is to carry auto insurance.
 More information is available on the Iowa Department of Transportation website.